ssupdoc/Web_Service_Project/README.md

 **Note:** Administrators can perform all the functions of the manager but managers cannot perform the function of the administrator (create new managers).

 **Note:** Since only the requried the APIs as per the web service requirements are provided, there maybe difficulty in testing the code.
 Hence a dump of teh database collections I used for development is in teh directory '/db/web_service'.
 Make use of it if required.
+Don't forget to run 'npm install' if you are testing the web service.

 **Note:** Since secure tokens cannot be generated as those APIs are not required and are removed, if you are using the 'web_service' database you may make use of the following JWT tokens for verification: